Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s infrastructure includes a number of business units that each need a large number of various Azure resources for everyday operation.
+Your company has infrastructure includes a number of business units that each need a large number of various Azure resources for everyday operation.
 The resources required by each business unit are identical.
 You are required to sanction a strategy to create Azure resources automatically.
 Solution: You recommend that the Azure API Management service be included in the strategy.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s infrastructure includes a number of business units that each need a large number of various Azure resources for everyday operation.
+Your company has infrastructure includes a number of business units that each need a large number of various Azure resources for everyday operation.
 The resources required by each business unit are identical.
 You are required to sanction a strategy to create Azure resources automatically.
 Solution: You recommend that management groups be included in the strategy.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s infrastructure includes a number of business units that each need a large number of various Azure resources for everyday operation.
+Your company has infrastructure includes a number of business units that each need a large number of various Azure resources for everyday operation.
 The resources required by each business unit are identical.
 You are required to sanction a strategy to create Azure resources automatically.
 Solution: You recommend that the Azure Resource Manager templates be included in the strategy.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.